Cyberes/ha-noaa-space-weather/feeder-mqtt/README.md

 This is an MQTT sensor to send NOAA space weather data to Home Assistant.
+Fetching the data requires a login to NASA's EarthData which is done through Selenium and the Chrome browser.

 ## Install